 A natural gas detector is a useful tool to keep around the home, especially for someone with a poor or no sense of smell.
 The device is designed to detect high levels of gas.
 Typically, it can also measure carbon monoxide levels.
 Find out how the detector works and always ensure that it is in good condition.

-The smell of sulfur is another sign that tells you if your home has a gas leak.
+The smell of sulfur (rotten egg gas smell) is another sign that tells you if your home has a gas leak.
 Due to its odorless property, natural gas can seep into a house slowly without detection until it’s too late.
-Some manufacturers reduce this risk by adding sulfur to the compound.
+Some manufacturers reduce this risk by adding sulfur or mercaptan to the compound, as mentioned above.
 Natural gas odor is much like that of rotten eggs, which makes it unique to identify.

 Don’t Use Electronics